 The Story Massage Programme has had a really positive impact on the pupils and staff at Thorntree Primary School in Glasgow.
 Indeed, Thorntree is now a Centre of Excellence.
-And Depute Head Teacher, Justine Horn and Nurture Co-ordinator, Jennifer Monteith have both won our Story Massage Best Practice Award.
-And here are five remarkable reasons why we are so delighted to present these special awards for using the programme across the whole school.
+Depute Head Teacher, Justine Horn and Nurture Co-ordinator, Jennifer Monteith share the positive impact of the programme on pupils in nurture groups at the school.

 “The Story Massage Programme has made a real difference for children who have difficulties in establishing relationships with each other,” says Justine Horn, “It has been quite amazing.
 They enjoy giving as well as receiving Story Massage and they are learning that it feels good to be kind to each other.”

 “Pupils find it helps with relaxation, well-being and regulating emotions.
 They have started to ask for Story Massage as they know it will help them calm down” says Justine, “We offer sessions during assembly for those who find it difficult to be in large groups.”

 Here’s video showing how children learn the rules of the group through a massage story.

 The anti-bullying squad of Friend Fixers offer support to those pupils who find certain times difficult in the school day, especially during lunchtime play.
 The Friend Fixers have set up a special Story Massage area in the playground where children can have a massage and relax away from the playground.
 They have written their own massage story to help make children feel safe and know that Friend Fixers will listen to them.

 Fun Activities in the Story Massage Club